Governor of Northern Ireland: Governors of Northern Ireland (1922–73)

 The Governor's standard term of office was six years, renewable without limit, and with no dependency on general elections to the Stormont Parliament.
 These provisions were carried over in 1922 from those applied by the 1920 act to the office of Lord Lieutenant.
 The Duke of Abercorn, whose third term as Governor expired in December 1940, agreed to stay on until the end of the Second World War, at which point Earl Granville served out the balance of Abercorn's term and a full term of his own.
 In 1968, Lord Erskine resigned owing to his wife's ill health.
 His successor Lord Grey's term was cut short by the 1972 imposition of direct rule.

 Deputies

 The 1922 "Instructions" sent alongside the letters patent establishing the office required the governor of Northern Ireland to get the monarch's permission to leave Northern Ireland, and empowered the governor in such cases to issue letters patent under the Great Seal of Northern Ireland appointing a "Deputy or Deputies, Justice or Justices" during his absence.
 This emulated the practice of appointing Lords Justices of Ireland when the lord lieutenant was absent from Ireland.
+These were formally called "Lords Justices for the government of Northern Ireland".
 Each new governor upon taking office would select a slate of eligible deputies from among the Privy Council of Northern Ireland, and at each of his subsequent absences a subset of these would be sworn in for its duration.
 Many were Lord Chief Justice or Lord Justice of Appeal: